dunglas/DunglasActionBundle/README.md

     }

     /**
-     * @Route("/myaction")
+     * @Route("/myaction", name="my_action")
      *
-     * Using annotations are not mandatory, XML and YAML configuration files can be used instead.
+     * Using annotations is not mandatory, XML and YAML configuration files can be used instead.
-     * If you want to make your actions framework agnostic, don't use annotations.
+     * If you want to decouple your actions from the framework, don't use annotations.
      */
     public function __invoke(Request $request)
     {